AI OCR Software Scales Gas Station Operations With 20K+ Transactions

 Government agencies carry compliance requirements, accessibility obligations, and security standards that most software vendors have never had to think about.
-Off-the-shelf platforms that work for commercial organisations often fail in government contexts -- the data sovereignty requirements, the audit trails, the integration with legacy systems.
+Off-the-shelf platforms built for commercial organisations often fail in government contexts: data sovereignty requirements, audit trails, and integration with legacy systems each create problems the vendor didn't plan for.

-We build custom government software for local authorities, regional agencies, and GovTech companies -- citizen portals, permits systems, case management, grant administration, and analytics platforms that meet the security, accessibility, and compliance requirements your procurement team will actually sign off on.
+We build custom government software for local authorities, regional agencies, and GovTech companies.
+Citizen portals, permits systems, case management, grant administration, and analytics platforms that meet the security, accessibility, and compliance requirements your procurement team will sign off on.

 Government analytics dashboards, performance reporting, and open data platforms built for your reporting obligations

-RaftLabs builds custom government software for local authorities, state agencies, and GovTech companies -- citizen self-service portals, permits and licensing systems, case management for social services and benefits, grant administration platforms, public safety software, and government analytics.
-We understand procurement constraints, security requirements, and accessibility standards.
+RaftLabs builds custom government software for local authorities, state agencies, and GovTech companies.
+We deliver citizen self-service portals, permits and licensing systems, case management for social services and benefits, grant administration platforms, public safety software, and government analytics.
+We work within procurement constraints, security requirements, and accessibility obligations.
 Most government software projects deliver a production-ready module in 12 to 20 weeks at a fixed, agreed cost.

 When planning applications, permit requests, and service enquiries come in by email or paper form, the processing queue is invisible.
 Officers don't know what's in the queue without checking their email.
 Citizens don't know where their application is without calling.
-Statutory processing deadlines are tracked manually or not at all.
-A citizen portal with case tracking replaces the queue with a system that is visible to both officers and applicants.
+Statutory processing deadlines are tracked manually, or not at all.
+According to the U.S. Chamber of Commerce Technology Engagement Center (2022), the U.S. federal government spends approximately $38.7 billion annually processing documents through paper-based methods, with citizens bearing an estimated $117 billion in compliance costs from 10.5 billion hours completing government forms.
+Every missed deadline is a formal complaint waiting to happen.
+A citizen portal with case tracking replaces the invisible queue with a system both officers and applicants can see in real time.

 A citizen who interacts with housing, social care, and benefits services is three separate records in three separate systems.
-When any one team needs to understand the full picture of an individual's circumstances -- for a safeguarding review, a joined-up support plan, or a fraud investigation -- they have to request information from two other teams.
-A unified case record changes that without requiring all services to use the same operational system.
+When any one team needs the full picture of an individual's circumstances, for a safeguarding review, a joined-up support plan, or a fraud investigation, they have to request information from two other teams.
+That delay has a cost: decisions take longer, errors go undetected, and vulnerable people fall through gaps.
+A unified case record changes that without requiring all services to run on the same operational system.

-When grant applications are assessed through email, the scoring is inconsistent between assessors, the rationale for borderline decisions is not documented, and the full evidence trail is spread across multiple inboxes.
+When grant applications are assessed through email, scoring is inconsistent between assessors, the rationale for borderline decisions isn't documented, and the full evidence trail is spread across multiple inboxes.
 An audit or Freedom of Information request requires weeks of email archaeology to reconstruct what was decided and why.
+That's a compliance gap, not a process inconvenience.
 A structured assessment workflow records every score, every comment, and every decision in a system that produces an audit trail automatically.

-The finance system, the case management system, and the HR system each produce their own reports in their own format.
-The performance manager spends two days every quarter extracting the data, reconciling the numbers across systems, and building the report in a spreadsheet.
-The numbers in the report are already out of date by the time it reaches the senior leadership team.
-An analytics platform that connects the source systems produces the same report from live data in minutes rather than days.
+The finance system, the case management system, and the HR system each produce reports in their own format.
+The performance manager spends two days every quarter extracting data, reconciling numbers across systems, and building the report in a spreadsheet.
+The numbers are already out of date by the time the report reaches the senior leadership team.
+An analytics platform that connects the source systems produces the same report from live data in minutes, not days.

-We build citizen portals that handle the full service journey -- from initial application through document verification, officer review, decision, and appeal -- with the citizen able to track their case status at every stage without calling the contact centre.
+We build citizen portals that handle the full service journey, from initial application through document verification, officer review, decision, and appeal.
+Citizens track their case status at every stage without calling the contact centre.

 Best for

-Building permits, business licence applications, planning applications, and regulatory approvals share the same fundamental process -- an application is submitted, documents are checked, officers are assigned, inspections are scheduled, decisions are made, and conditions are recorded.
-When this process runs on paper forms and email, the processing queue is invisible, deadlines are missed, and applicants have no visibility of where they are in the queue.
+Building permits, business licence applications, planning applications, and regulatory approvals share the same fundamental process: an application is submitted, documents are checked, officers are assigned, inspections are scheduled, decisions are made, and conditions are recorded.
+When this process runs on paper forms and email, the processing queue is invisible, deadlines are missed, and applicants have no visibility of where they stand.

 We build permits and licensing systems that make the workflow visible and trackable for both applicants and officers, with integrations to GIS, payment processors, and back-office finance systems.